Netcracker/qubership-hive-metastore/docs/public/monitoring.md

 This chapter describes the Qubership Hive-Metastore monitoring.
-Qubership Hive-Metastore monitoring requires Qubership Monitoring installed in the cluster, but you can try to make it work using [Grafana Operator](https://github.com/grafana/grafana-operator) and [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator)
+Qubership Hive-Metastore monitoring requires Qubership Monitoring installed in the cluster.
+However, you can try to make it work using [Grafana Operator](https://github.com/grafana/grafana-operator) and [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator).

-# Table of Contents
+The following sections are covered in this chapter:

 * [Grafana Dashboard](#grafana-dashboard)
 * [Prometheus Rules](#prometheus-rules)